zsigil/Chingu-FavoriteFonts-Tier2/README.md

 * Back to top button allows smooth scrolling back to top

 #### Navigation
-* Although this project includes only one page, links are created for navigation (all link back to this main page)

->Please consider using Google Web Font Loader instead of injecting font stylesheets for cross-browser compatibility (project description probibited using this loader)
+* In the header and footer all links are redirected to the main page, except for the 'ABOUT' link and the link in the footer (both link to the page 'ABOUT').
+The 'ABOUT' page was originally not required for this project.

+* Unknown routes are redirected to the main page.

 ## Tech and Dependencies